Hooked on Needles

 Crocheted Pin Cushion Pattern - English version

 This pattern I'm going to share with you today came to me in a rather round about way, but I have received permission from everyone involved to share it with you here.
-I mentioned just recently that Terri over at Purple and Paisley found this Crocheted Pin Cushion on a website from Denmark, and the pattern is available free on Ravelry.
+I mentioned just recently that Terri who used to blog frequently about awesome crochet stuff found this Crocheted Pin Cushion on a website from Denmark, and the pattern is available free on Ravelry.
 It was written entirely in Danish, by Liselotte who shows some beautiful pictures of her finished pin cushions on her website.

 Terri, being the clever and creative person that she is, used the pictures to figure out how to make the pin cushion and wrote down the pattern.
 She has graciously given her permission to post the pattern here for you to use.
 Before you do, though, do yourself a favor and take a peek at Liselotte's pin cushions and at Terri's too.
 They will be a great source of inspiration for you!